courtschmort/super-galactic-age-calculator-independent-project/README.md

 This is an application that determine's a user's age based on a planet's solar years.

-The following represent the number of days in each planet's year:
+The following are the number of days in each planet's year:
 * 88 Earth days in a Mercury year
 * 225 Earth days in a Venus year
 * 687 Earth days in a Mars year